sirius-8611/garudafy/README.md

  * Vaapi
  * Garuda Wallpapers
  * Garuda Welcome
- * Garuda zsh Config
+ * Garuda zsh Config and more

----
+ > Tested only on KDE Neon

-Not Tested yet!
+## Bugs?
----
+Feel free to add a pull request!